Rocky Mountain Spotted Fever

 - An adult tick releases R. rickettsii, from its salivary glands after 6 to 10 hours of feeding.

 - Pathogens infect vascular endothelial cells, causing small and medium vessel injury throughout the body leading to disseminated inflammation.
-Subsequent vascular permeability can cause pulmonary and cerebral edema.
-Local consumption of platelets results in characteristic petechial rash.
+Subsequent vascular permeability can cause pulmonary edema, cerebral edema, and hyponatremia.
+Local consumption of platelets and the small vessel injury results in the characteristic petechial rash.

-- Subsequent end-organ injury may also result in meningoencephalitis, ARF, acute respiratory distress syndrome, shock, arrhythmia, and seizure (1).
+- Subsequent end-organ injury may also result in meningoencephalitis, acute renal failure, acute respiratory distress syndrome, shock, arrhythmia, and seizure (1).

 - It is unknown whether R. rickettsii crosses the placenta and causes in utero infection.

-- RMSF can rarely be caused by direct inoculation of tick blood into open wounds or conjunctivae.
+- RMSF can rarely be caused by direct inoculation of tick blood or fluid into open wounds or conjunctivae or through inhalation of contaminated aerosols.

 Risk Factors